Convergence Guarantees for Federated SARSA with Local Training and Heterogeneous Agents: Proofs for federated

+\paragraph{Deep \FedSARSA.} To evaluate the soundness of the learned policy in real environments, we introduce a deep variance of \FedSARSA for episodic environments.
+To this end, we propose a full-featured JAX \citep{jax2018github} implementation of \SARSA and \FedSARSA, supporting parallel environment executions using {gymnax} \citep{gymnax2022github}.
+Following common deep RL practice, we stabilize the learning with a small replay buffer, as well as a target Q network, which remains fixed during episodes, and is updated to the current value of the Q network at the end of episodes.
+We run experiments on the CartPole environment, which we report in \Cref{fig:deep-results}.
+Our results show that \FedSARSA reaches large rewards faster and in a more stable way than \SARSA, provided the number of local steps is not too large.
+When the number of local steps increases, the algorithm becomes biased due to noisy updates and heterogeneity, making rewards drop just after aggregation.

 We provide the first sample and communication complexity result for the \FedSARSA algorithm in heterogeneous environments, assuming that the policy improvement operator is Lipschitz.
-Our results highlight that \FedSARSA converges with arbitrary precision even with multiple local steps, and that \FedSARSA has linear speed-up.
-To conduct this analysis, we develop a novel analytical framework for single-agent \SARSA, based on a novel, exact expansion of the algorithm's error over multiple updates.
+Our results highlight that \FedSARSA converges with arbitrary precision even with multiple local steps, and that it has linear speed-up.
+To conduct this analysis, we develop a novel analytical framework for single-agent \SARSA, based on a novel, exact expansion of the algorithm's error over multiple updates, paired with a careful analysis of the impact of Markovian noise.
 We then characterize the point to which \FedSARSA converges, highlighting that, contrary to common belief, the algorithm does not converge to the optimal parameter of a virtual averaged environment, but rather to the solution of an equation that depends on all environments.
-Based on our novel error expansion for \SARSA, we derive an exact expression of \FedSARSA's bias due to heterogeneity, showing that this bias only exists under transition heterogeneity, and increases with the product of the number of local updates, transition, and kernel heterogeneity.
+Together with numerical validation and extensions to deep RL, our results demonstrate that federated \SARSA is both theoretically sound and practically applicable.
+Expanding our theoretical analysis to more general policy improvement operators constitutes a promising next step towards bridging the gap between the theoretical foundations of \FedSARSA and its practical performance.
+Finally, when the number of local iterations increases, \FedSARSA's iterations become increasingly biased due to noise and heterogeneity.
+This opens novel perspectives for debiasing \FedSARSA in communication-constrained settings.